JRC1995/Dynamic-Memory-Network-Plus/README.md

 I trained the model on basic induction tasks from [bAbi-tasks dataset](https://research.fb.com/downloads/babi/).

-After computing the final episodic memory, I used a GRU for a single timestep (with the question embedding as the input token, and the final epsidoic memory as the initial hidden state), and then I linearly transformed the final hidden step to result in the probability distribution of the single word answer.
-Instead, using one linear layer would have been fine too.
-For the linear transformation to probability distribution, I used the GloVe embedding matrix (I didn't use it as a trainable parameter).
-It seemed to speed up the increment of validation and training accuracy, initially.

 Hyperparameters are slightly different from the original implementation.

 ## Hyperparameters used: